YashshreeChakkarwar/UniShield/README.md

 ## 📌 Problem Statement

+Design a graph-based cyber defense system that simulates malware spread in a network and uses efficient Data Structures and Algorithms to identify critical nodes and apply optimized containment strategies to minimize damage.
+## Discription
 University networks are complex — hundreds of devices (student laptops, lab computers, exam servers) are interconnected via WiFi and file-sharing links.
 A single compromised device can rapidly spread malware across the entire network, threatening critical infrastructure like exam and attendance servers.

 **UniShield** models this university network as a **graph** and provides: